OpenTOSCA/opentosca-vintner/docs/docs/queries4tosca/getting-started.md

     ```

-You can also specify a predicate in square brackets after any part of the path expression to filter elements.
+We can also specify a predicate in square brackets after any part of the path expression to filter elements.
 The following command will return only nodes of type `textfile`.

 === "Query"